papicella/conftest-snyk-demos/README.md

 - For this demo we are going to use the "**exploit-and-severity-count-test.rego**", inspect the file as follows.

-_Note: This policy file will fail for severity thresholds hit or exploit thresholds hit_
+_Note: This policy file will fail for severity thresholds hit or exploit thresholds hit as defined below._

 ```python
 package main